 Owen HuntPlayed by Kevin McKidd

-After taking an immediate liking to Dr. Cristina Yang, Owen formed a close relationship with the young resident.
+NOTABLE RELATIONSHIPS: After taking an immediate liking to Dr. Cristina Yang, Owen formed a close relationship with the young resident.
 The two married in a private ceremony at the house of Cristina's best friend, Meredith.
-Most recently, Owen formed a strong relationship with Ethan, whose father was in a coma.
+Owen formed a strong relationship with a young boy named Ethan, whose father was in a coma.
 However, it became clear that Cristina did not want to have a child of any kind, which, eventually, led to the end of their relationship.

-Owen joined the Seattle Grace-Mercy West staff after his honorable discharge from the U.S. Army.
+OTHER: Owen joined the Seattle Grace-Mercy West staff after his honorable discharge from the U.S. Army.
 He continues to suffer from PTSD – a result of his intense memories of the war in Iraq.
-In an effort to save his girlfriend (now wife), Cristina, from hospital shooter Gary Clark, Owen was shot in the shoulder.
+In an effort to save Cristina from hospital shooter Gary Clark, Owen was shot in the shoulder.
 He survived.
-Recently, Owen bent over backwards trying to save the hospital from being shut down, only to have all his doctors go behind his back and buy it.
+Owen bent over backwards trying to save the hospital from being shut down, only to have all his doctors go behind his back and buy it.